mateuszkowalke/articles/gqlgen.md

 ```sh
 go get github.com/99designs/gqlgen
 ```
 Most likely you'll need to add a few more dependencies, as stated in gqlgen command output.
-After you do that, we can start our new graphql server by running:
+After you do that, we can start our new GraphQL server by running:
 ```sh
 go run server.go
 ```